There are two fantastic stages for our 2018 festival – the Main Stage and the River Stage – with staggered performances between the two.

 The River Stage

-This year, thanks to Arts Council England funding and a collaboration with Border Poets we are able to include two 40 minute entertaining and thought-provoking poetry/spoken word performances.
+This year, thanks to Arts Council England funding and a collaboration with Border Poets we are able to include a number of entertaining and thought-provoking poetry/spoken word performances.
+We will be joined by Worcestershire's youngest poet laureate Rachel Evans.

 We will have some fantastic poets including;PAUL FRANCIS